Find what you need to develop applications with Neo4j in a variety of languages and deployment scenarios.

 Neo4j can be run in various cloud scenarios and on a number of cloud stacks.

 Become proficient with Neo4j by attending a full day training close to you.
-If you enjoy focused, hands-on learning experiences, the trainings are the best way to go.
+If you enjoy focused, hands-on learning experiences, the training is the best way to go.

 Spring Data Neo4j was the founding project of Spring Data and integrates Neo4j very well with the Spring Framework.